 Today, the close connection of the life sciences and biotechnologies goes without saying.
 What we should make of this connection within science as well as within society is still open for discussion.
-This FWF funded project addresses this issue.
-It also aims at a (re-)positioning of technology assessment in answering to the new technosciences like synthetic biology or computational neuroscience.
+The FWF-funded project “Techno-Epistemic Cultures in the Life Sciences” addresses this issue.
+It also aims at a (re-)positioning of technology assessment in relation to emerging technosciences such as synthetic biology or computational neuroscience.

 In the 19th century, when biology acquired its disciplinary status, the field was listed as (natural) philosophy.
 Not short after its ensuing emancipation as a natural science, biotechnology started making its career as a new label within biological research.
 With the end of the 20th century, biology and medical research were combined under the umbrella term ‘life sciences’; the relation between biology and biotechnology remained unclear.

-‘Bioengineering’ is the new buzz word of the early 21st century.
-It is distinguished self-confidently from former attempts at introducing a technological approach to biology.
-Can all these categorical disruptions be explained by general changes in parlance and/or gearing towards media attention alone?
-Or, do the new terms represent completely new research approaches, maybe even fundamental shifts in the understanding of research and the role of science in society?
+‘Bioengineering’ is the new buzzword of the early 21st century.
+It builds on but also differs from earlier attempts at introducing a technological approach to biology.
+Can all these categorical changes be explained by general shifts in parlance and/or gearing towards media attention?
+Or, do the new terms represent completely new research approaches, maybe even more fundamental alterations in the understanding of research and the role of science in society?

 Technology assessment (TA) cannot evade these cardinal questions.
 Conducting a TA of biology as a natural philosophy or natural science seems uncalled-for – at least at a first glance.
-The assessment of the sociietal consequences of a philosophy or science is not part of the classical repertoire of TA.
-An assessment of biotechnological projects on the other hand is often asked for and conducted, e.g. regarding the genetic modification of organisms in agri-biotechnology or the creation of human-admixed embryos for medical research.
-Along which approach the new attempt at ‘bioengineering’ (as it is paradigmatically realised within synthetic biology) should be assessed and governed is a current bone of contention.
+The assessment of the societal consequences of a philosophy or science is not part of the classical repertoire of TA.
+An assessment of biotechnological projects on the other hand is regularly demanded, e.g. regarding the genetic modification of organisms in agri-biotechnology or the creation of human-admixed embryos for medical research.
+Along which approach emerging attempts at ‘bioengineering’ should be assessed and governed is still a bone of contention.